There are three elements that assist us in determining students’ financial aid offers:

 Financial need is calculated by subtracting the EFC from the student budget.

-Other factors that determine the types and amounts of awards are Federal Pell Grant eligibility, outside resources, class level, major, enrollment status, prior degree, aggregate loan limits, funding levels, residency, state and federal regulations, and institutional philosophy.
+Other factors that determine the types and amounts of offers are Federal Pell Grant eligibility, outside resources, class level, major, enrollment status, prior degree, aggregate loan limits, funding levels, residency, state and federal regulations, and institutional philosophy.

 The student budget allows for education-related costs for the student only, not for family members, as described below: